What it was like the day the NYC subway opened in 1904

 The Interborough Rapid Transit Subway, or IRT, was the first subway company ever in New York City.
 The company formed as a response to elevated train lines springing up around the city–it was time to go underground and build a rapid transit railroad to help combat street congestion and assist development in new areas of New York, according to NYCsubway.org.
-And so 113 years ago, on October 27th, 1904, the first IRT subway line opened with the City Hall station as its showpiece.
+On October 27, 1904, the first IRT subway line opened with the City Hall station as its showpiece.
 It’s no overstatement to say that after this date, the city would never be the same.
-And the day was one to remember, with pure excitement over impressive feat of moving the city’s transit system underground.
+And the day was one to remember, with pure excitement over the impressive feat of moving the city’s transit system underground.

 The City Hall station under construction, via Wiki Commons